-By Mark Ainsdale.
-Last Updated 9th June 2021.
+By Joanne Jeffries.
+Last Updated 28th October 2021.
 Within this comprehensive guide, we are going to take a look at slipped in a supermarket claim.
 We will answer the query, “I slipped in a supermarket, can I claim?”
 And the answer is “yes”, as we will break down.
-This guide will provide free legal advice and discuss how a personal injury lawyer could offer to handle your case under a No Win No Fee agreement.
+This guide will provide free legal advice and discuss how a personal injury lawyer could offer to handle your case under a No Win No Fee agreement, whether it has been recorded in the accident book or not.

 When you’re shopping at your local supermarket, you probably don’t expect to be injured in an accident that means you end up making a personal injury claim.
 However, accidents can happen, and this guide will look at when you could claim if you’ve slipped on water in a supermarket.
 We’ll look at the types of accident that could lead to a claim, how liability could be proven and the amounts of compensation that could be awarded.